chenglou/data-structures/README.md

-# DataStructures.js
+# Data Structures

-JavaScript data structures.
+Written in CoffeeScript.